 Just ... yes.
 This pipe organ wall calendar October page by the tiny calendar publishing house in Southern Germany is one of the most decorative music calendars related to the "Queen of All Music Instruments" when it comes to the style, how these calendars are "constructed".
 We call it the "European Style" pipe organ calendar and it's decoration only, no "tool with a grid".
-You get directly to the shop with a click here.
+You get directly to the publisher's shop with a click here.
 However: If you prefer the grid in the lower 50 percent of the calendar, we offer such pipe organ calendars to in our Zazzle shop.